iorodeo/potentiostat/software/python/potentiostat/docs/tests.rst

 working and reference electrode sweeps linearly over a some range.
 The range is specified by a starting value, *startValue*, a final value, *finalValue*, and a *duration*.
-Prior to beginning the linear sweep, the test procedure waits for a quiet period during which the voltage is held as a user specified value.
+Prior to beginning the linear sweep, the test procedure waits for a (optional) quiet period during which the voltage is held as a user specified value.
 The quiet period is specified by the quietTime and quietValue parameters.
 The five parameters used to define the linear sweep voltammetry test are test are summarized in the table below.